the-ninnas/the-ninnas/README.md

-- 👀 I’m interested in mobile apps that improve our daily lives, user experience, and game dev.
+- 👀 I’m interested in mobile apps that improve our daily lives, service user experience, and game dev.
 - 🌱 I’m currently learning front-end, specifically js frameworks.
 - 💞️ I’m looking to collaborate on UI/UX projects and game design.
 - 📫 How to reach me... just email me at am.ninnas@gmail.com